Judith Newman: Early life and education

 Newman was raised in Scarsdale, New York.
 Her father, Edmund Newman, was a district sales manager for the Joseph Schlitz Brewing Company, and her mother, Frances (née Fiorillo; 1926–2011), was a physician.
+The actor Barry Newman (1930–2023), who played the title role on the 1970s television series Petrocelli, was Judith's uncle.

 Newman graduated from Scarsdale High School in 1977 and received a bachelor's degree from Wesleyan University in Middletown, Connecticut, in 1981.
 She received a Master of Arts degree in English and Comparative Literature from Columbia University in 1984.